From Skirts To Militia Fatigues With Slogans In Between: How Naxal Terrorists Use Women To Hijack Cultures Of Local Communities

-A question arises.
+A question immediately arises.
 Where do these battle-ready women commandos come from?

-From the soil itself.
-Cultural conditioning anchored by women themselves plays a stormy role, a video indicates.
+As it turns out, from the soil itself.
+Cultural conditioning anchored by women themselves plays a stormy role.

 In 2017, the Naxalbari movement turned 50 and the occasion was marked by the rural representatives of this dreaded ideology.

 "Laal laal karenge, desh mukti karenge